WPBeginner

 Edit credentials

-This will bring you to the edit credentials page where you will be able to see your client secret key.
-You need to copy and paste the key in your plugin’s settings page.
+This will bring you to the edit credentials page, where you will be able to see your client secret and client ID.

-Return back to plugin’s settings page in your WordPress admin area.
-Now that you have both client ID and client secret keys, you need to click on the save settings button to continue.
+Now that you have both client ID and client secret keys, you need to click on the ‘Save Settings’ button to continue.

-The plugin will now store your settings and reload the page.
 After that, you need to scroll down to the bottom of the settings page and click on the ‘Allow plugin to send emails using your Google account’ button.

-Allow plugin to send emails
+Allow plugin

-This will take you to your account on Google, and you will be asked to give the website permission to send emails on your behalf.
+Then, you will be asked to give the website permission to send emails on your behalf.

-After that, you will be redirected back to your website where you will see a success message.
+After that, you will be redirected back to your website, where you will see a success message.

 Connected successfully